 - atypical: 20%

 Macroscopically, typical lesions demonstrate a mass which is often quite large with well-circumscribed margins but poorly encapsulated.
-A prominent central scar is usually noted with radiating fibrous septae: <50% of cases 7.
-A large central artery is usually present with spoke-wheel like centrifugal flow 3-4 (no portal veins).
+A characteristic feature is a prominent central scar with radiating fibrous septa, but this is present in less than 50% of cases 7.
+A large central artery is usually present with spoke wheel like centrifugal flow 3,4 (no portal veins).

-Histologically the lesion is composed of abnormal nodular architecture, mal-formed vessels, and cholangiolar proliferation.
-Nearly normal hepatocytes arranged in 1-2 cell-thick plates.
-Bile ductules are usually found at the interface between hepatocytes and fibrous regions 1-2.
+Histologically the lesion is composed of abnormal nodular architecture, malformed vessels, and cholangiolar proliferation.
+Nearly normal hepatocytes are arranged in one to two cell-thick plates.
+Bile ductules are usually found at the interface between hepatocytes and fibrous regions 1,2.
 Kupffer cells are present 4,7.

 Nodules can grow and disappear, and new nodules can appear even after resection 7.

-Some authors also describe division of atypical FNH into several variants which include 8:
+Some authors also describe division of atypical focal nodular hyperplasia into several variants which include 8: